MouraWM/HIL-platform-fixed-wing-autopilot/Communication_Tests/Serial_Communication/README.md

 oscilloscope (Figure 3B).
 Note that the returned signal (detailed in the enlarged image) is a quantized signal.

-More information about the settings of the communication blocks and their parameters can be found in Mariga (https://github.com/leomariga/Simulink-Arduino-Serial).

 ![](https://github.com/MouraWM/HIL-platform-fixed-wing-autopilot/blob/main/images/Fig16.png)!
 > Figure 3.
 Results presented in the osciloscope: (a) input signal, (b) signal received from the microcontroller